Voting By Mail in Flagler County

 Many voters prefer to drop off their voted mail ballot in person.
 Secure ballot drop boxes are available at all early voting sites during voting hours.
 Ballots placed in our drop boxes are returned to the office by Elections Office staff at the end of every early voting day.
 This means the Elections Office will receive your voted ballot the same day you drop it off at an early voting site.
-We also have a secure ballot drop box at the entrance of the Elections Office in Bunnell, which is under video surveillance and available 24 hours, 7 days a week.
+We also have a secure ballot drop box at the entrance of the Elections Office in Bunnell, which is under video surveillance and available during business hours in advance of the election.
 During an election cycle, ballots returned in our office drop box are collected several times a day by Elections Office staff.
 You may also visit the Elections Office in person during office hours to return your ballot to our front counter.

 Please remember that your voted mail ballot must be returned by 7:00 P.M. on Election Day in order to be counted.
 A postmark does not extend this deadline.
 We recommend you mail your ballot at least a week prior to the election, to ensure delivery to the Elections Office.